jrnl-org/jrnl/docs/formats.md

 written to a file, or displayed in your terminal, if you want).

 !!! note
-While you may see boxed messages like "2 entries found" when using these formats, those messages are written to STDERR instead of STDOUT, and won't be piped when using the `|` operator.
+You may see boxed messages like "2 entries found" when using these formats, but those messages are written to `stderr` instead of `stdout`, and won't be piped when using the `|` operator.

 ### JSON